ada1312/AI-news-discord-bot/README.md

 ## Features

 - Fetches news articles from NewsAPI
-- Filters articles by specified sources (Forbes, TechRadar, WebProNews, TechSpot)
+- Filters articles by specified sources (Forbes, TechRadar, WebProNews)
 - Sends the latest 5 articles to a Discord channel using a webhook
 - Runs asynchronously for improved performance